Monday, March 31st

 Let the heavens praise your wonders, O Lord, your faithfulness in the assembly of the holy ones.
 For who in the skies can be compared to the Lord?
 Who among the heavenly beings is like the Lord, a God feared in the council of the holy ones, great and awesome above all that are around him?
 O Lord God of hosts, who is as mighty as you, O Lord?
 Your faithfulness surrounds you.
 You rule the raging of the sea; when its waves rise, you still them.
 You crushed Rahab like a carcass; you scattered your enemies with your mighty arm.
 The heavens are yours, the earth also is yours; the world and all that is in it–you have founded them.
 The north and the south—you created them; Tabor and Hermon joyously praise your name.
 You have a mighty arm; strong is your hand, high your right hand.
 Righteousness and justice are the foundation of your throne; steadfast love and faithfulness go before you.
 Happy are the people who know the festal shout, who walk, O Lord, in the light of your countenance; they exult in your name all day long, and extol your righteousness.
 For you are the glory of their strength; by your favour our horn is exalted.
 For our shield belongs to the Lord, our king to the Holy One of Israel.

-So, whether you eat or drink, or whatever you do, do everything for the glory of God.
-Give no offence to Jews or to Greeks or to the church of God, just as I try to please everyone in everything I do, not seeking my own advantage, but that of many, so that they may be saved.
-Be imitators of me, as I am of Christ.
+Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.
+Give no offense, either to the Jews or to the Greeks or to the church of God, just as I also please all men in all things, not seeking my own profit, but the profit of many, that they may be saved.

 The Syrophoenician Woman’s Faith